 This isn’t charity, it’s family: Best family movies

 Yet despite this, the movie manages to be incredibly optimistic in its tone, suggesting that ultimately we wouldn’t have it any other way.
 A lot of that comes down to its charming leading man the king of the pratfall Chevy Chase.

 Jingle All The Way (1996)

-Legitimately a bad film that has been rightly derided for celebrating the over-commercialisation of Christmas we wouldn’t dream of not putting Jingle All The Way on this list.
-Sorry, we’ve tried to be impartial but the rose-tinted nostalgia goggles are welded to our face on this one.
+Legitimately one of the worst movies that has been rightly derided for celebrating the over-commercialisation of Christmas; we wouldn’t dream of not putting Jingle All The Way on this list.
+Sorry, we’ve tried to be impartial, but the rose-tinted nostalgia goggles are welded to our face on this one.

 Die Hard (1988)